-For emotional support, students (as well as faculty and staff) can always call the Emotional Support Line through the GMU Center for Psychological Services at 703-215-1898.
+For emotional support, students (as well as faculty and staff) can always call the Emotional Support Line through Mason's Center for Community Mental Health at 703-215-1898.

 LET'S COME TOGETHER.

 Now more than ever in Mason's history and in all of higher education, it's important for us to be attuned to students' mental health and well-being.
 With this effort, faculty and staff have an opportunity to be champions of student well-being simply by knowing about these resources and guiding students to them